Google isn't just for the "big kids."

 I hope you will join me for this online cours.
 I look forward to working with you!

-"I thought this was a great course for refreshing what you could do with Chromebooks.
-I liked how it was interactive but wasn't cumbersome with the amount of work that was required.
+"I liked how [the course] was interactive but wasn't cumbersome with the amount of work that was required.
 Thanks for your feedback on assignments!"
 Kelly Wilson

 Can I earn continuing education credits?